-Nathaniel J. Rose, CFA, 39, has been with the Company and its Predecessor since 2000, in a variety of roles, most recently as a senior vice president since 2007, and has served us as an executive vice president and chief operating officer since 2015.
+Nathaniel J. Rose, CFA, 40, has been an executive vice president since 2015 and our chief investment officer since 2017.
+He served as our chief operating officer from 2015 to 2017, our chief investment officer from 2013 to 2015 and has been with the Company and its Predecessor since 2000.
 He has been involved with a vast majority of our transactions since 2000.
 He earned a joint Bachelor of Science and Bachelor of Arts degree from the University of Richmond in 2000, a Master of Business Administration degree from the Darden School of Business Administration at the University of Virginia in 2009, is a CFA charter holder and has passed the CPA examination.
 He holds a Series 63 and 79 securities licenses.